swisspol/XLFacility/README.md

 Note that `XLDatabaseLogger` serializes the log messages to the database as-is and does not format them i.e. its `format` property has no effect.

-You can easily "replay" later the saved log messages for instance to display them in a log window in your application interface or to send them to a server:
+You can easily "replay" later the saved log messages, for instance to display them in a log window in your application interface or to send them to a server:
 ```objectivec
 [databaseLogger enumerateRecordsAfterAbsoluteTime:0.0
                                          backward:NO